Tools

 Tool Execution

-You can custom the enviornment that your tool runs in (the Python package dependencies and environment variables) by setting a tool execution environment.
+You can customize the environment that your tool runs in (the Python package dependencies and environment variables) by setting a tool execution environment.
 See more here.

 Tool Environment Variables